ibomdv/dlp/README.md

 2) DRM Radio List
 This feature has been added.
 The official DRMSchedule.ini file can now be loaded.
 Clicking an entry in the list causes DRMLogPlotter to switch to the desired frequency.
+If you use Hamlib-rigctl for your receiver, it will also automatically switch to the desired frequency.
 Even without remote RX control, the selected frequency is conveniently adopted as the log frequency.
 A display has been added to show the user the current DRM radio list.

 4) The summary view has been optimized.